 The nut you choose is up to you, just know that the carb counts will change based on your choice.
 Walnuts are the most traditional in a banana bread recipe, but that doesn’t mean you shouldn’t get creative and try new combos.

 For those wondering you CAN have your chocolate chip banana bread on keto.
-The only difference is that now we use coconut flour in the base, and sugar free chocolate chips on top!
-Some things to look for when picking a sugar free chocolate is:
+The only difference is that now we use coconut flour in the base, and sugar free

 - Is it Really Sugar Free?– Check for sugars with fancy names like fructose, cane sugar, coconut sugar, ect.
 They may not say refined sugar, but that doesn’t make them keto.